scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 10) Before starting the U-Net training an npz file containing the paried Raw and Binary segmentation images needs to be created, by setting GenerateNPZ = True such a file is created.

-11) If there are multiple GPU's available the training of U-Net and stardist can be split between the GPU's set TrainUNET = True  for training a U-Net network, create a copy of the notebook and only set TrainSTAR = True for training a stardist network.
+11) If there are multiple GPU's available the training of U-Net and Stardist can be split between the GPU's.
+Set TrainUNET = True  for training a U-Net network, create a copy of the notebook and only set TrainSTAR = True for training a Stardist network.
 If there are no multiple GPU's available the task set all of these parameters in 10) and 11) to be True to create and train both the networks in a single notebook run.